• Skip to primary navigation

 Yep, these famous pancakes are categorized as dessert, not breakfast.

-And since it’s a dessert (and they’re thin and light!), you can go crazy having them with your favorite jam and a (huge) dollop of whipped cream!
+And since it’s a dessert (and they’re thin and light!), you can go crazy having these Swedish pancakes with your favorite jam and a (huge) dollop of whipped cream!

 Read Recipe Here

-Some refer to this as Swedish apple pie, but I am not sure about that because although it’s baked in pie form, it does not have a pastry crust.
+Some refer to this as Swedish apple crumble, because it does not have a pastry crust.

 Give this recipe a try; it only takes a few minutes to prepare — a no-fuss apple dessert that’s packed with flavor!